 Set a budget so you can measure return on investment.
-Keep in mind:
+Some typical options include:

 - A percentage of sales; if you know 8% of sales is the industry average, and you have \$1m in sales, then you will spend \$80,000 each year. - A set figure based on what you want to do.
-Add up all the tactics that you know will work, cost them, and that's your budget. - Whatever you can afford (unfortunately this tends to be the most common).
-You have \$50,000 in reserve and decide to spend this on marketing and hope it's enough, or not too much. - What you spend last year, plus or minus depending on how much cash you have, or what opportunities lie ahead. - You promote during the year on an ad hoc basis, and at the end of the year you discover what the budget was (to be avoided if at all possible).
+Add up all the tactics that you know will work, cost them, and that's your budget. - What you spend last year, plus or minus depending on how much cash you have, or what opportunities lie ahead. - You promote during the year on an ad hoc basis.

-Regardless of what the budget is; stick to it, measure the results, do more of what works, and less of what doesn't (a common theme in this guide).
+Regardless of what the budget is; stick to it, measure the results, do more of what works, and less of what doesn't.